Local Area Attractions Near Decatur / Wheeler Lake KOA

 Decatur, Al is rich in history and culture alike.
-Museums and Historic Sites such as: the Blue and Gray Museum of North Alabama, the Decatur Civil War Walking Tour, Historic Bank Street, the Old Decatur and Albany Historic Districts, The Old State Bank and the Princess Theatre Center for the Performing Arts offer exciting educational experiences and are a great way to see Decaturs Civil War roots.
+Museums and Historic sites are plentiful.
+The Blue and Gray Museum of North Alabama, the Decatur Civil War Walking Tour, Historic Bank Street, the Old Decatur and Albany Historic Districts, The Old State Bank and the Princess Theatre Center for the Performing Arts offer exciting educational experiences and are a great way to see Decatur's Civil War roots.

 While in town, don't forget to check out Cooks Natural Science Museum.
 Talking exhibits and impressive life displays bring their extensive collections to life, including one boasting over 50 species of insects, animals, and water life from the Tennessee Valley regions.

 Huntsville, also known as Rocket City, is well worth the visit.
 Located only 40 miles from the campground, it features the U.S. Space and Rocket Center, which is a fully interactive rocket museum, with more than 100 exhibits, theater shows and live demonstrations.
 Plus, there is also the Early Works Childrens History Museum, a hands-on history and science museum.
 Other local attractions include: Alabama Constitution Village - costumed guides lead tours at the site of the 1819 Constitutional Convention; Huntsville Botanical Gardens -112 acres of beautiful, lush gardens; Burritt on the Mountain - 18th century farm life with log cabins and barnyard animals.
 Alternatively, one can hike some of the local Huntsville nature trails or tour Dr Burritt's historic 1938 mansion overlooking Huntsville.